RonanPlugins/FundamentalsPlus/CONTRIBUTING.md

 Thank you for considering contributing to FundamentalsPlus!
 This document outlines some guidelines and suggestions to help make the contribution process as smooth as possible.

-## Code of Conduct

-This project has adopted a Code of Conduct that we expect project participants to adhere to.
-Please read the [full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Reporting Bugs

 If you have found a bug in the project, please create an issue in the [issue tracker](https://github.com/RonanPlugins/FundamentalsPlus/issues) with a clear and concise description of the problem.
 Be sure to include any relevant information or code snippets that may help us diagnose the issue.